zackshapiro/thoughts/things-that-i-believe.md

 * Do the next one.
 * I hope I'm always this good at falling asleep.
 * Everything is linked to exercise: eating well, sleeping, discipline.
+* Surround yourself with physical books.
+If you enjoyed an ebook, buy a physical copy too.

+### Work/Business
-* I work really well off of a to-do list
+* I work really well off of a to-do list.
+* It's important to take chances on people.
+* Mentors are important, so is disagreeing with them.
+* Make decisions and reflect on them often.

 ### Relationships
 * Fidelity is of the utmost importance.
 * We're all going through the same things.
 Reach out.
 The worst you can get is a 'no.'
+* Surprise and spotanaety are important.
 * Marriage should be extended to everyone.
-* Surprise is important.
-* It's important to take chances on people.

 ### Creating